lzh-mb-mod/CinematicCamera/README.md

 - After entering a mission (scene):

-  - Press `O(letter)` (by default) and then click `Extension: Cinematic Camera` to open menu of this mod.
+  - Press `L(letter)` (by default) and then click `Extension: Cinematic Camera` to open menu of this mod.
 You can access the options of this mod in it.

   - All the options will be applied when camera is in RTS mode.
 Press `F10` by default to enable it.
 For details please read instructions in `RTS Camera`.